 An annoyingly charming mini-cocotte

-This one's the ideal vessel for “individual portions of French onion soup, baked mac and cheese, apple cobbler and more,” and it’s so charming, in all of its six shades, that you won’t need to develop a post-quar personality when it’s finally time for a dinner party.
+This one's the ideal vessel for “individual portions of French onion soup, baked mac and cheese, apple cobbler and more,” and it’s so charming, in all of its six shades, that you can just make it your entire personality.
 Just don’t let the American Girl Dolls steal it.